firebase/firebase-ios-sdk/ROADMAP.md

 Continue to evolve the Firebase API surface to be more Swift-friendly.
 This is generally done with Swift specific extension libraries.

-[FirebaseFirestoreSwift](Firestore/Swift) is a larger library that adds Codable support for Firestore.

 Add more such APIs to improve the Firebase Swift API.

 More examples in the